 The District may provide extended school services during the regular school day when a waiver for alternative service delivery has been obtained.
 Extended school services offered during the summer shall be available to all eligible students residing in the District regardless of whether they attend District schools.

-Because the Kentucky request to the U. S. Dept. of Education for flexibility was granted, the following section is waived through the 2018-2019 school year.

-Supplemental Educational Services

-Eligible students shall be provided supplemental educational services as required by federal law.1

-The District shall post on the District/school web site(s) information about available supplemental educational services in keeping with federal regulatory requirements.

 References:

-1P.
-L. 107-110 (No Child Left Behind Act of 2001)

-34 C.F.R.
-200.45 – 200.48

 KRS 158.070

 704 KAR 3:390